dlfraga/changeEpisodesLanguage/README.md

 - Calls Sonarr `/api/v3/episode?seriesId=...&includeEpisodeFile=true` to list episodes and file paths.
 - Optionally queries Transmission RPC for torrents in seed-wait/seeding and excludes their files.
 - For each `.mkv` file, inspects tracks with `mkvmerge -J` and sets flags via `mkvpropedit`:
-  - Default audio: Japanese
+  - Default audio: Japanese when available (for every episode that has it)
-  - Default subs: English full (avoids "signs/songs" where possible)
+  - Default subs: always enabled; prefer English full (avoids "signs/songs" where possible), else English, else any

 ### Configuration (env vars)